 Animal farming and the rise in demand for meat and dairy are considered key factors in deforestation by experts and is threatening the lives of many wild species.

-A Life On Our Planet will air in cinemas from September 28 and will be available globally on Netflix in the autumn.
+A Life On Our Planet aired in cinemas from September 28 and is now available to watch on Netflix following its release on October 4th, 2020.